awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 SET optimizer_switch='hash_join=on';
 ```

- For information about how to enable hash joins permanently and use them effectively, see [Working with Hash Joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.
+ For information about how to enable hash joins permanently and use them effectively, see [Working with hash joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.

  With hash join enabled but parallel query disabled, the query might have a plan like the following, which uses hash join but not parallel query\.